digitlimit/alert/README.md

 Alert is designed to make flashing messages in Laravel Applications a breeze.
 Tested and works in Laravel 5 or less

+# For this to work you need to include Twitter Bootstrap in your page

 ## Installation

 Add alert in your composer.json file: